How to Use MQL5 for Automated Trading on MetaTrader 5

 - Log important events while you're building — Use

 Print()to see what's happening during development.
-But once it's live, either remove those print statements or turn them off so they don't slow things down. - Avoid nested loops over big sets of data — Doing a loop inside a loop on thousands of bars will make your EA lag or freeze on a live chart.
+But once it's live, either remove those print statements or turn them off so they don't slow things down.
+I prefer wrapping debug logs in a boolean flag so I can toggle them without editing the EA file. - Avoid nested loops over big sets of data — Doing a loop inside a loop on thousands of bars will make your EA lag or freeze on a live chart.
 Keep it simple.

 Not at all.
 MQL5 borrows ideas from C++ but is much simpler.
-If you've got the basics of programming down—things like variables, loops, if-else statements, and functions—you're in good shape.
-Plenty of traders with zero coding experience have picked it up just by working through the official MQL5 docs and practicing a little every day.
+If you've got the basics down — variables, loops, if-else statements, functions — you're in good shape.
+I've seen people with zero coding experience pick it up just by working through the official docs.

 Yes, you can.
-MetaTrader 5 comes with the MQL5 Wizard, which lets you build Expert Advisors by picking pre-built strategy pieces from a visual menu—no typing code at all.
-There are also third-party tools that let you design your strategy visually and then export clean MQL5 code automatically.
+MetaTrader 5 comes with the MQL5 Wizard, which lets you build Expert Advisors by picking pre-built pieces from a visual menu — no typing code at all.
+There are also AI-powered platforms like Pineify that let you describe your trading idea in plain language and generate working MQL5 code automatically.

-The easiest way is through the MQL5.com Marketplace (often just called the Market).
-You can list your Expert Advisors, indicators, or scripts there either for free or for a price.
+The easiest way is through the MQL5.com Marketplace.
+You can list your Expert Advisors, indicators, or scripts there for free or for a price.
 It puts your work in front of thousands of MetaTrader users around the world.

 Next Steps: Start Building Your First MQL5 Strategy